-The motor's drive force is switched off during the ride as soon as the pedelec rider is no longer pedalling.
-The electric drive system does not switch off when braking.
+The drive force of the motor is shut off during the ride as soon as the rider no longer pedals.
+The drive system does not switch off when braking.

-In order to achieve optimum braking results, do not pedal while braking.
+► In order to achieve optimum braking results, do not pedal while braking.

-6.20.1 Using the handbrake
+6.19.1 Using the brake lever

-Figure 116: Handbrake, front (2) and rear (1) - SHIMANO brake used as an example
+Figure 92: Front (2) and rear (1) brake lever - Shimano brake used as an example